Amber-MD/pytraj/doc/source/installation.rst

 .. code-block:: bash

+    rm $AMBERHOME/lib/libcpptraj.so # if using Macos, using "libcpptraj.dylib"
+    rm -rf $AMBERHOME/lib/python2.7/site-packages/pytraj* # replace "python2.7" by your own version (e.g: python3.6)
-    rm $AMBERHOME/lib/libcpptraj.so # so we can use included libcpptraj.so in pytraj amber.pip install pytraj --prefix=$AMBERHOME
+    amber.pip install pytraj --prefix=$AMBERHOME
     # if you don't have amber.pip, just use pip